The Ultimate Guide to Icelandic Liquor and Spirits

 Verified expert

-A great way to get into the spirit of Icelandic spirits is on a guided 2.5-hour Reykjavik beer & schnapps walking tour or several other delicious food and drink tours.
+A great way to experience the unique flavors of Icelandic liquor is on a guided 2.5-hour Reykjavik beer & schnapps walking tour or a bar crawl that lasts well into the night.

 A Brief History of Icelandic Liquor